keriix/genshin_gmwebgui/README.md

 This should be used with the docker version of GIO. https://forum.ragezone.com/threads/genshin-impact-3-2-docker-server-tutorial.1210198/

+You can view commands here : `https://doc.yuuki.me/docs/commands/gio` There is a GM Handbook as well : `https://doc.yuuki.me/GMHandbook`

 # How to use?
 1. Have docker desktop
 2. Run this command in the directory of this folder